-The "Magnification" field is the value displayed in the Magnification field on the Barcode element dialog.
+Magnification: The value displayed in the Magnification field on the Barcode element dialog.

-The "Bar height" is the total height of the symbol in pixels.
+Bar height: The total height of the symbol in pixels.

-The "Bar width" and "Space width" fields define the width, in pixels, of the symbol's bar/space modules.
+Bar width and Space width: Define the width, in pixels, of the symbol's bar/space modules.

-The "Font name" control will display a list of all TrueType fonts installed on the system.
+Font name: Displays a list of all TrueType fonts installed on the system.

-The "Font size" field refers to the height of the font in pixels.
+Font size: The height of the font in pixels.

-"Average width" defines the average character width (in pixels).
+Avg font width: Defines the average character width (in pixels).
 A value of 0 means that Windows will use the font's default widths.

-The "Magnification" field is the value displayed in the Magnification field on the Barcode element dialog.
+Magnification: The value displayed in the Magnification field on the Barcode element dialog.

-The "Total height" is the total height of the symbol in pixels.
+Total height: The total height of the symbol in pixels.

-The "Horz. bearer" field specifies the width of the symbol's horizontal bearer, in thousandths of an inch.
+Horz. bearer: Specifies the width of the symbol's horizontal bearer, in thousandths of an inch.

-The "Vert. bearer" field specifies the width of the symbol's vertical bearer, in thousandths of an inch.
+Vert bearer: Specifies the width of the symbol's vertical bearer, in thousandths of an inch.

-The "Quiet zone" field specifies the width of the symbol's quiet zone, in thousandths of an inch.
+Quite zone: Specifies the width of the symbol's quiet zone, in thousandths of an inch.